Have you ever pitched hotel as a travel blogger and got rejected? And what if your pitch was great, but you just approached the wrong hotel?

 See the Contents

-Finding the best hotels for partnerships
+Finding the best hotels that work with bloggers

 Let me be honest – getting any random hotel to work with you is not the easiest task.